 Jason looked momentarily at a loss, looking between him and Sam.
 "Yeah.
-You- your boats are in our shipping lanes.
-And several of your men have been seen on our ports."
+Several of your men have been seen in our ports."

 Sam laughed at this, beginning to lay cards down on the cleared space of Johnny's desk.
 Solitaire.
 Johnny scratched at a bit of stubble under his chin.
 "Well, that's how a hostile takeover starts, right?
 I'm staking out the territory."